perturbing/hydra-tutorial/hydra-tutorial.md

     <summary><b>4.
 Final</b></summary>
     <p>

 	In this stage, the head is closed, but the initial funds are still at the contract.
-To distribute the funds, the contract need to **fanout** the snapshot.
+To distribute these funds, the contract needs to **fanout** the collected UTxOs from the commitment phase given the latest snapshot.
 From the latest snapshot, the commitment to a collection of UTxO's can be extracted.
-Each party can use this Merkle tree data structure to prove that an UTxO is part of it.
-The contract allows them to extract it from the contract to the associated address that corresponds to that UTxO.
+Each party can use this Merkelised data structure to prove that an UTxO that they owned in the head is part of it of the commitment.
+The contract then allows parties to extract UTxO's from the contract to the associated address that corresponds to UTxO as in the Merkle Tree.

+	It is important to note here that value cannot be created at this fanout stage with respect to the commitment phase.
+Though native assets can be used and committed in a head (it's an isomorphic state channel), the creation of new ones in a head cannot be fanned out.
+This is because the mainchain has no scope on any transactions in a head, so in particular, the layer one is oblivious to any (in)correct execution of a minting policy in the head.
+So in conclusion, the value that enters a head in the commitment phase equals the value extracted in the fanout phase.
 As a concluding overview, the four stages above give the following diagram.

 	![hydra-head-lifecycle](./pictures/hydra-head-lifecycle.svg)
 	</p>